palmyz000/palmyz000/README.md

 **What I Do:**

 -   **Data Analysis & Visualization:** 📈 Uncovering trends and patterns through exploratory data analysis (EDA) and presenting them effectively with tools like Matplotlib, Seaborn, and Plotly.
--   **Machine Learning:** 🤖 Building and deploying predictive models (Regression, Classification) using scikit-learn, TensorFlow/Keras, and PyTorch.
+-   **Machine Learning:** 🤖 Building and deploying predictive models (Regression, Classification) using scikit-learn, TensorFlow/Keras.
 -   **Data Preprocessing:** 🧹 Proficient in cleaning, transforming, and preparing complex datasets for machine learning applications.
 -   **Web Application Development:** 💻 Creating interactive data applications and dashboards using Streamlit.
 -   **Programming Languages:** Python (primary), SQL.